SanzharMrz/NLP-papers/efficiency/self-attention-doesnt-need-on2.md

 <img width="632" alt="Screenshot 2024-01-04 at 14 43 40" src="https://github.com/SanzharMrz/NLP-papers/assets/46630209/a4eacf1b-8f47-48db-b826-5df5b15587ae">

-The result of the attention operation for a single query, is hence a weighted sum of the value vectors, where the weights are the softmax of the dot products of the query and the keys.
+The attention operation on a single query produces a weighted sum of value vectors.
+The weights are determined by the softmax of the dot products between the query and the keys.

 The straight-forward implementation of the attention operation above requires us to first compute and remember si for all i, leading to a O(n) time and memory complexity for each query.
 Transformers use self-attention, which issues a separate query for each position in the sequence, so the overall time and space complexity is O(n**2).